 Lifetime Health Cover Loading

-The Lifetime Health Cover (LHC) loading is a Government loading on your private hospital cover premiums.
-It was introduced on July 1, 2000 to encourage people to take out private hospital cover earlier, and to maintain their cover.
+Lifetime Health Cover (LHC) loading is an aged based initiative introduced by the Australian Government to encourage people to take out private health insurance hospital cover earlier in life and to maintain their cover.

-LHC is a 2% loading for every year you don't have hospital after you turn 30.
+After this time, you will get a 2% loading on your premiums for every year you didn't have cover after turning 30.

 How much extra will I have to pay?